All Episodes

 It's awful.

-Um we have, you know, there's no doubt about it.
+Now we have, you know, there's no doubt about it.

-The president has the authority with the insurrection act to put the riots down.
+The president has the authority with the Insurrection Act to put the riots down.

-By the way, um, you know, Andy McCarthy couldn't have been more clear on his explanation, which we got into yesterday.
+By the way, you know, Andy McCarthy couldn't have been more clear on his explanation, which we got into yesterday.

 Anyway, 800-941 Sean is our toll-free telephone number.